A celebration of cinema and the human experience

 Our Mission

-We aim to support film makers, including young filmmakers, independent filmmakers, indigenous filmmakers, and Iranian filmmakers.
+We aim to support filmmakers, including young filmmakers, independent filmmakers, indigenous filmmakers, and Iranian filmmakers.
 The festival also aims to provide a close-up view of recent, creative, quality films to the viewers in BC, Metro Vancouver, Canada and across the world.

 Our Programs